wp-cli/handbook/bug-reports.md

 Following this template will help guarantee you are submitting a full bug report:

-Environment: affected software and versions (please see environment-specific note below)
+Environment: affected software and versions (see below)

 Summary: in narrative form, such as “While testing feature x, I encountered z.”

-Steps to reproduce the bug (Please be as detailed and specific as possible.
+Steps to reproduce the bug (please be as detailed and specific as possible.
 It's a good idea to go back and follow your steps a second time to make sure another user can recreate the issue by following the steps directly without assuming any actions)
 1. this
 2. is
 3. what